 Where do I find a taxi at Havana Airport?

 You’ll find taxis waiting outside Terminal 3 at Havana Airport.
-This is where all international flights land.
+This is where most international flights land, some Southwest Airlines flights land at Terminal 2, taxis will be waiting outside.
 You can’t miss them.
+Want to know how to get to Cuba in 2026?
+My guide is here.

 How much is the bus from Havana Airport to Havana?

-The Viazul Bus to Havana from Havana Airport costs 10 Euros
+The Viazul Bus to Havana from Havana Airport costs 10 Euros.
+The Transtur bus costs US$5.

 Where does the Viazul Bus at Havana Airport leave from?